Breaking the cubic barrier in the Solovay-Kitaev algorithm: Context and history

 \subsection{Motivation for this work}

-Bouland and Giurgica-Tiron \cite{BG:ifsk} recently found a generalization of the Solovay-Kitaev theorem to the inverse-free case, \ie, in which $A$ densely generates $\SU(d)$ or $\SL(d,\C)$, without using the inverses of the generators.
-To prove their result, they find inverse-free self-cancelling words that are more complicated than the group commutator $sts^{-1}t^{-1}$.
+Bouland and Giurgica-Tiron \cite{BG:ifsk} recently found a generalization of the Solovay--Kitaev theorem to the inverse-free case, \ie, in which $A$ densely generates $\SU(d)$ or $\SL(d,\C)$, without using the inverses of the generators.
+To prove their result, they find inverse-free self-cancelling words that are more complicated than the group commutator $ghg^{-1}h^{-1}$.
 Moreover, some inverse-free self-cancelling words are more efficient than others.
-This led the author to consider higher commutators for the original Solovay-Kitaev problem with inverses, and then to discover the important results of Elkasapy and Thom.
-Later, while merely trying to simplify the multiscale iteration, the author accidentally discovered an improved iteration with doubly exponential convergence.
+This led the author to consider higher commutators for the original Solovay--Kitaev problem with inverses, and then to discover the important results of Elkasapy and Thom.
+Later, while trying to simplify the multiscale iteration, the author further improved the word length exponent with doubly exponential convergence.

-The author also discovered mistakes in his own previous Solovay-Kitaev-type results.
-This became another motivation for the present work.
-The author's previous Solovay-Kitaev-type result \cite[Thm.~2.4]{K:jones} holds for perfect Lie groups rather than just semisimple ones.
+Without any control over the exponent $\alpha$, the author previously proved \Thm{th:semisimple} for any perfect, connected, matrix Lie group $G$, with a $\poly(n)$ length bound \cite[Thm.~2.4]{K:jones}.
+(See also Aharonov, Arad, Eban, and Landau \cite[Thm.~7.5]{AAEL:tutte}.)
+However, the author discovered mistakes in this previous work, which became another motivation for the present work.
 The algorithm there constructs a frame at each scale $\Theta(r^n)$ for some $r < 1$, and uses it to make a deformed lattice which is an $O(r^n)$-net.
-However, the algorithm makes precise steps from precise steps, which pulls the lattice into the recursion and yields a complicated exponent that depends on the specific Lie group $G$.
-The theorem states a $\poly(\log 1/\eps)$ bound that is correct, except that it is missing a macroscopic term when $G$ is not compact.
-The last paragraph erroneously claims an $O((\log 1/\eps)^3)$ bound that does not hold for the algorithm there.
+Since the algorithm makes precise steps from precise steps, the lattices are part of the recursion to the steps, and the result is a complicated exponent that depends on the specific Lie group $G$.
+The theorem states and proves a valid length bound $\ell = \poly(n)$, except that it is missing a macroscopic term when $G$ is not compact.
+However, the last paragraph of the proof erroneously claims an $O(n^3)$ bound that does not hold for that algorithm.

-Perfect Lie groups are notably more general and less robust than semisimple Lie groups.
-We do not know whether the Solovay-Kitaev exponent $\alpha$ is uniformly bounded for the class of perfect Lie groups.
+Perfect Lie groups are more general and less robust than semisimple Lie groups.
+We do not know whether the Solovay--Kitaev exponent $\alpha$ is uniformly bounded for the class of perfect Lie groups.